Spinal Cord Injury: Treatments and Rehabilitation (cont.)

 There is no cure for spinal cord injury at this time.
 Many physicians and scientists devote their professional lives to this goal.
 There have been many promising advancements in research into spinal cord injury recently.
 It is hoped that these advancements will lead to a cure.

-Where can you get more information on spinal cord injury?
+Where can I get more information on spinal cord injury?

 Christopher Reeve Foundation & Resource Center